 When we all went home for the COVID-19 lockdown in March many non-essential businesses were forced to stop manufacturing and shipping products.
 Even essential products like toilet paper, face masks, hand sanitizers, and cleaning products quickly became difficult to find.
 So I wanted to understand how businesses can avoid these issues in the future.

-I spoke to Deborah Lindsay, Sustainable Business Coach and Director of Operations and Sustainability at SellHound, about how companies can reduce the risks that lead to supply chain disruptions and develop resilient and sustainable business models in a changing climate and economy.
+I spoke to Deborah Lindsay, Sustainable Business Coach and Director of Operations and Sustainability at SellHound, about how companies can reduce the risks that lead to supply chain disruptions and develop resilient and circular business models in a changing climate and economy.
 But before I go further, let’s start with the basics of what a sustainable business model looks like.

 What is a sustainable business model?